ilyaigpetrov/ncurses-for-emscripten/COMPILE.md

 1. I don't know how to get use of `--with-build-cc` for compiling only two targets (`make_hash` and `make_keys`).
 2. In addition to `make_keys` and `make_hash` you will need to compile to x86 `report_offsets` also.
-You will also need terminfo database which I believe can't be compiled with `emmake make install`, so you have to use bare `make` and `make install`.
+You will also need terminfo database which I believe can't be compiled with `emmake make install`, so you have to use bare `make` and `make install` (not sure, should be checked).
 3. `mkdir ./INSTALLED`
 4. ``./configure --prefix=`pwd`/INSTALLED``
 5. `make`